Raccoon

 The front paws are capable of sending three-dimensional images to the animal's brain, allowing it to see while fishing around in dark, murky water.

-raccoon cubs
+raccoon kits

-Baby raccoons are called cubs, and weigh 3 - 5 ounces at birth.
+Baby raccoons are called kits, and weigh 3 - 5 ounces at birth.
 Babies stay in the den for the first two months.
 Cubs open their eyes around three weeks of age, and start eating solid food around seven weeks old.
 By two months old, they are traveling alongside their mother.
+Both male and female raccoons reach sexual maturity around one year of age.